Nivalyx/osu-wiki/wiki/Community/Projects/puush/en.md

 ## Downscaling

-Beginning in May 2014, puush no longer accepts registrations for the Pro plan as PayPal suspended puush's wire account due to a suspected Terms of Service breach.[^puush-paypal-suspension-ref] This prompted ::{ flag=AU }:: [peppy](https://osu.ppy.sh/users/2) to concurrently pay out $500+ per month out of his own pocket to keep the service running, as puush's financials are independent from osu! and not tied to [supporter tag](/wiki/osu!supporter) purchases.
+Beginning in March 2014, puush no longer accepts registrations for the Pro plan as PayPal suspended puush's wire account due to a suspected Terms of Service breach.[^puush-paypal-suspension-ref] This prompted ::{ flag=AU }:: [peppy](https://osu.ppy.sh/users/2) to concurrently pay out around $400 per month out of his own pocket to keep the service running, as puush's financials are independent from osu! and not tied to [supporter tag](/wiki/osu!supporter) purchases.

 Later that year, in order to further make the service sustainable with minimal income revenue, puush disabled registrations for all new accounts altogether — although existing users may continue to use the service as usual.

 ## References

 [^puush-pro-plan-ref]: [puush's FAQ page](https://puush.me/faq): "*What are the differences between the free and pro accounts?*"
+[^puush-paypal-suspension-ref]: [Tweet by peppy (2014-03-25)](https://twitter.com/ppy/status/1286507028962136064): "*in other news, paypal decided that puush is a file sharing service and therefore goes against their ToS. no more payment provider!*"